liangjun-jiang/frenchgirls-challenge/README.md

 Since the task is only about these two screens, I estimate it's an assignment between 2-5 hours.
 The first screen (including the zooming-out lanch screen) will cost about 30-45 mins.
 The 2nd screen will be definitely tricky.
 One of my concerns is that the absolute coordinate of costome with Scotch.
-It might be easily fit when phone size changes.
+It might not be easily fit between costumes and scotch when phone size changes.